fangwei123456/spikingjelly/README.md

         return x
 ```

 This simple network with analog encoding can achieve 98.44% accuracy after conversion on MNIST test dataset.
 Read the tutorial for more details.
-You can also run this code in Python terminal for training on classifying MNIST using converted model:
+You can also run this code in a Python terminal for training on classifying MNIST using the converted model:

 ```python
 >>> import spikingjelly.activation_based.ann2snn.examples.cnn_mnist as cnn_mnist